HSLU-IFZ-Competence-Center-Investments/GPT_for_Financial_Advice/README.md

 - Work on the implementation of the regular expression for the user input.

 - Make the implementation flexible in terms of varying investment profile attributes.

+- Encountered the following error: RateLimitError: That model is currently overloaded with other requests.
+You can retry your request, or contact us through our help center at help.openai.com if the error persists.
+(Please include the request ID 678a66aeab515c0bb4d2bf392bee1385 in your message.)